30 Things You Might Hear at a Cajun Funeral - NewsBreak

 Louisiana lieutenant governor “planning on running” for governor

-BATON ROUGE, La.
-(BRPROUD) – The current Lieutenant Governor of the state of Louisiana might be looking to make a run at the seat currently held by Gov. John Bel Edwards.
-Lt.
-Gov. Billy Nungesser said that he is “planning on running” during a Tuesday morning interview with Reggi Marion and Vannia Joseph.
-Nungesser said […]
+The current Lieutenant Governor of the state of Louisiana might be looking to make a run at the seat currently held by Gov. John Bel Edwards.

 Destination Louisiane: Ideal Market, Louisiana’s largest Hispanic grocer